Dave Franco: 2010s

-MTV Networks' NextMovie.com named him one of its "Breakout Stars to Watch For" in 2011.
-In August 2011, Franco starred in the 3D horror comedy film Fright Night alongside Colin Farrell and Toni Collette.
-The film is a remake of the 1985 film of the same name and received positive reviews from critics and went on to make over $41 million worldwide.
+MTV Networks' NextMovie.com named Franco one of its "Breakout Stars to Watch For" in 2011.

 In April 2012, Shalom Life ranked him and his brother James at number 2 on its list of "the 50 most talented, intelligent, funny, and gorgeous Jewish men in the world".
-In March 2012, Franco starred in the Columbia Pictures action comedy film 21 Jump Street, which was based on the 1987 television series of the same name.
+In March 2012, Franco starred in the Columbia Pictures action comedy film 21 Jump Street, based on the 1987 television series of the same name.

 In 2013, he co-starred in the zombie romance film Warm Bodies, an adaptation of the best-selling novel of the same name.
 The same year, Franco appeared in the ensemble crime thriller film Now You See Me.
-To promote the film, he was interviewed on the Bob Rivers Show, based in Seattle.
-Rivers persuaded Franco to show the card-throwing abilities he had learned and Franco expertly sliced half a banana into a further half with his hotel card.